carlvlewis/d3-timecard/README.md

-# D3-timecard
+# D3-timecard to track time spent recovering incorrect passwords per day

 A d3-powered abstraction for generating a GitHub-like timecard viz from a CSV.
-Coded originally to track volunteer office-hours.
+Coded originally to track the amount of loss in efficiency of having Dashlane fight my browser for password autofill, and for field mismatches.

 ## Usage